Yu Yunyao: Biography

 Yu was born in Danyang County (now Danyang), Jiangsu, in May 1941.
 He graduated from Tsinghua University and Harbin Military Academy of Engineering.

 He joined the Chinese Communist Party (CCP) in December 1961.
 He worked in the Second Ministry of Machine Building for a long time, from 1964 to 1980.
 He was assigned to the Organization Department of the Chinese Communist Party in June 1980.
 He moved up the ranks to become deputy head in November 1994.
-He was despatched to the Central Party School of the Chinese Communist Party in July 2001, becoming vice president in July 2001 and executive vice president in March 2002.
+He was dispatched to the Central Party School of the Chinese Communist Party in July 2001, becoming vice president in July 2001 and executive vice president in March 2002.
 In March 2008, he took office as vice chairperson of the National People's Congress Overseas Chinese Affairs Committee, a position at ministerial level.